Division of Solomon

-The Division of Solomon is an Australian Electoral Division in the Northern Territory.
+The Division of Solomon is an Australian electoral division in the Northern Territory.
 It is largely coextensive with the Darwin/Palmerston metropolitan area.
 The only other division in the territory, the Division of Lingiari, covers the remainder of the territory.

+Since 2016 its MP has been Luke Gosling of the Labor Party.

 Geography

 Federal electoral division boundaries in Australia are determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state or territory, and they occur every seven years, or sooner if a state or territory's representation entitlement changes or when divisions of a state or territory are malapportioned.

 Since the 2024 redistribution, the division is co-extensive with the City of Darwin and City of Palmerston local government areas, as well as the Darwin Waterfront Precinct and the unincorporated Northern Territory Rates Act Area.